ID 1446

 1788

-Publisher An essay on the malignant, ulcerated sore throat; Containing reflections on its causes and fatal effects in 1787.
-With a remarakable case, accompanied with large purple spots all over the body, a mortification of the leg, &c. &c.
-By William Rowley, M.D. member of the University of Oxford, the Royal College of Physicians in London, &c.
+Publisher An essay on the malignant, ulcerated sore throat; containing reflections on its causes and fatal effects in 1787.
+With a remarkable case, accompanied with large purple spots all over the body, a mortification of the leg, &c. &c.
+By William Rowley, M.D.
+Member of the University of Oxford, the Royal College of Physicians in London, &c. &c.
 To which are added, animadversions on the present defects in treating the disorder, improved and successful methods of cure, and an account of a new species of temporary madness, &c.
-Rowley , W. (Author)
+Rowley , William (Author)

 Newbery , Elizabeth (Publisher)